Rayji96/foundry-V5/README.md

 ## Credits

-Huge thanks to these folks for their contributions:
+Huge thanks to these folks for their contributions!

-* This sheet was initially based on the [boilerplate system] by @asacolips#1867
+### System Contributors
 * Addition of Hunter sheets and SPC sheets by [MrDionysus] (MrDionysus#9673)
-* French localization started by @Lloyxide#6914
-* Italian localization started by @Arcadio21#8780
-* Help with french localization by [Lemantia]
-* Brazilian Portuguese localization started by [danielmalka]
-* German localization started and maintained by [tom959]
-* Spanish localization started by [erizocosmico]
-* Spanish localization help by [Musrha]
-* Polish localization help by [gbursson]
-* Icons used with permissions from [cftarbay]
 * Features improvements and custom roll table by [Veichassur]
 * Limited character sheet by [pedroboh]
 * Character sheet lock by [Varkal]